The DA.R.E. Mission

 The mission is to equip kids with the tools that will enable them to avoid negative influences and instead, allow them to focus on their strengths and potential.
 And, that’s exactly what D.A.R.E. is designed to do.

 Additionally, it establishes positive relationships between students and law enforcement, teachers, parents, and other community leaders.
 Every youngster should have the opportunity to grow up healthy, safe, secure, and equipped with the skills needed to succeed in life.
 Contemporary America, however, is rampant with challenges that could keep children from a positive life path.

 The D.A.R.E. program has been an important part of the Johnson County Sheriff’s Office since it was first introduced in 1983.
 Today D.A.R.E. is taught by Deputy Sheriff Dale Malcom.
-Deputy Malcom is a five year veteran of law enforcement and takes great pride in his role as our D.A.R.E. instructor.
+Deputy Malcom is a ten year veteran of law enforcement and takes great pride in his role as our D.A.R.E. instructor.
 Each year Deputy Malcom spends hundreds of hours preparing lesson plans, organizing events, and instructing more than 130 students in five school districts located throughout Johnson County.